MUTUAL ASSURED DESTRUCTION

 - No leader with launch capability would strike first and gamble that the opponent's response system would fail

-- No shelters sufficient to protect population and/or industry
+Inability to defend- No shelters sufficient to protect population and/or industry

 - No development of anti-missile technology or deployment of remedial protective gear.
 In fact, the development of effective missile defense would render the MAD scenario obsolete, because destruction would no longer be assured.